 Add to tank and mix well.
 Note: For addition to increase internal surface (NTU), please follow steps 1 to 3 only, then rack as usual following fermentation.

 Allow contact time of up to 48hrs depending on application.

-Then remove ClearUp BIO by racking or filtration (do not use a centrifuge).
+or filtration (do not use a centrifuge).